Rental Genome Map Visualization

 Investors need a holistic view—market trends, neighborhood insights, rental performance, before they can make confident decisions.

-What data investors care the most
+What data investors care about most?

 User interviews revealed the most critical data points for property evaluation.
 I categorized these findings, collaborated with the internal team to assess data availability and implementation effort, then created a prioritization matrix.
 Features rated 4+ stars (high user value, feasible development) were selected for the MVP launch.

 The biggest challenge was transforming thousands of dense property data points into a single, actionable, and scannable map view.
 I partnered closely with engineering to rapidly test visualization methods in Mapbox Studio—evaluating Dot Density, Heat, Hexagon, and Choropleth styles.
-Through rigorous testing against user clarity and technical performance, we concluded that Choropleth maps were the most intuitive and familiar format for financial investors, significantly boosting data comprehension.
+Through rigorous testing against user clarity and technical performance, we concluded that Choropleth maps were the most intuitive and familiar format for investors, significantly boosting data comprehension.

 Dot Density Map